scylladb/scylladb/docs/protocols.md

 There is also an `alternator_address` configuration option to set the IP address (and therefore network interface) on which Scylla should listen for the DynamoDB protocol.
 This address defaults to 0.0.0.0.

+When the HTTPS-based protocol is enabled, the server also needs to know the certificate and key files to use.
+The default locations of these files are `/etc/scylla/scylla.crt` and `/etc/scylla/scylla.key` respectively, but can be overridden by specifying in `alternator_encryption_options` the `keyfile` and `certificate` options.
+For example, `--alternator-encryption-options keyfile="..."`.

 # Redis client protocol